-Here we use this idea to design agents that can interact with the world in a human-like fashion.
+We take inspiration from cognitive science to build an agent that can plan its actions using an augmented simulator in order to learn to control its environment in a sample-efficient manner.
 We presented a learning method for navigating a marble in a complex circular maze environment.
 Learning consists of initializing a physics engine, where the physics parameters are initially estimated using the real system.
 The error in the physics engine is then compensated using a Gaussian process regression model which is used to model the residual dynamics.
 These models are used to control the marble in the maze environment using iLQR in a feedback MPC fashion.
-We showed that the proposed method can learn to solve the task of driving the marble to the center of the maze within a few minutes of interacting with the system.
-We contrasted the learning behavior against the time taken by humans to solve the problem to show comparable behavior.
+We showed that the proposed method can learn to solve the task of driving the marble to the center of the maze within a few minutes of interacting with the system, in contrast to traditional reinforcement systems that are data-hungry in simulation and cannot learn a good policy on a real robot.